Bottom Line

 Article Summary

-The Focus: San Luis Valley as a Reported Hotspot
+The Focus on the San Luis Valley

-What Remains Unclear About These Reports
+What Remains Unclear About These Sightings

 Key Points